Dallas QME (Qualified Medical Evaluator) for Work-Related Foot & Ankle Injuries

 - Practice the right technique.
 Employers should have workers susceptible to foot and ankle injuries be trained in the proper techniques related to walking, lifting, and other actions that make up their day.
 Repeating an incorrect technique can quickly lead to a repetitive motion injury.

 - Get help early.
 If you start to feel foot or ankle pain, do not ignore it and hope that it resolves itself.
-Catching overuse injuries early, and treating acute injuries right after they happen, increases the likelihood of a fast and complete recovery.
+Catching overuse injuries early, and treating acute ones right after they happen, increases the likelihood of a fast and complete recovery.

 Another important aspect of prevention is learning from the past.
-When a foot or ankle injury takes place at work, having a full understanding of why the injury occurred and who was at fault is vital to preventing similar injuries at your workplace in the future.
+When a foot or ankle injury takes place at work, having a full understanding of why the injury occurred and who was at fault is vital to preventing similar incidents at your workplace in the future.
 Employers should have a system in place to investigate and analyze all reported work injuries as well as a system to implement new training sessions, safety guidelines, and rules that will help keep workers from harm.

 Treating Occupational Foot & Ankle Injuries With Success